 UN could expand activities for development and implementation of Food Safety policy and agriculture and rural development policy, which are linked with other policies on macro level and international level (e.g. WTO, trade agreements, etc.).

 Development of rural areas depends greatly on rural employment growth, mobilization of human potentials and diversification of economy; this is particularly suitable in the mountainous rural areas.
-Therefore, it is recommended that UN support rural youth through diversifying opportunities for their employment, especially in rural areas that are closer to economic centers/towns.
+Therefore, it is recommended that UN support rural population, with particular focus on young female and male through diversifying opportunities for their employment, especially in rural areas that are closer to economic centers/towns.
 This could be addressed through a joint UN programme and/or as a part of regional development policy.

-Addressing rural poverty is one of the priority areas for the country, recognized in the Sustainable Development Strategy.
-UN may support policies to address specific needs of rural areas with different features: social programmes need to be developed to address poverty in a large part of hilly and mountainous areas with obvious negative poverty trends; programmes geared towards revitalization in areas adjacent to the economic centers with untapped local potential; support for economic development – in parts which have potential for diversification of economic activities; support for bottom up activities– in parts of most developed rural areas in which diversification is geared towards non-farm activities.
+Addressing rural poverty is one of the priority areas for the country, recognized in the National Sustainable Development Strategy.
+UN may support gender responsive policies to address specific needs of rural areas with different features: social programmes need to be developed to address poverty in a large part of hilly and mountainous areas with obvious negative poverty trends; programmes geared towards revitalization in areas adjacent to the economic centers with untapped local potential; support for economic development – in parts which have potential for diversification of economic activities; support for bottom up activities– in parts of most developed rural areas in which diversification is geared towards non-farm activities.

 UN should work jointly and promote the concept that food insecurity and under-nutrition should be approached and addressed from the multiple, and inter-related dimensions of the fundamental concept of food security: food availability (quantity, quality); food access (physical and economic); food utilization (food safety, nutritional knowledge; care practices for mothers and children; and access to sanitation, hygiene and healthcare); and stability (assurance of each of these elements at all times of the year).

+Creating the enabling conditions for the shift to more sustainable food systems will require systems-based approaches that can consider the range and complexity of interactions prevalent in the production and consumption of food.
+Linkages need to be actively made between food production and consumption, nutritional health and the underlying social-economic, biophysical and institutional elements which ultimately affect the quantity, quality and affordability of food, as well as health and wellbeing.

+Also important is to ensure the participation of Kyrgyzstan in a fair, equitable and inclusive market mechanism at the national, regional and international levels for economic viability of rural livelihoods in general and small-scale farmers in particular.

+UN activities in Kyrgyzstan should also contribute to promotion of job creation and income generating activities through development and use of cost-effective building materials for housing purposes through facilitation of transfer of technologies and know-how on the production of cost-effective construction materials leading to the modernization of domestic enterprises in the construction materials sector, and quality improvement of construction materials produced by local enterprises.

+In order to support better performance and enhancing the competitiveness of the textile and garment industry in Kyrgyzstan also requires support of UN through industrial modernization and introduction of modern technologies, building management capacities of enterprises, enhancement of their positioning at the regional and international markets and increasing manufacturing value added and exports of manufacturing goods.

 Outcome 6: By end of 2016 sustainable management of energy, environment and natural resources practices operationalized